Optimal Source Codes for Timely Updates: Proofs

 \subsection{Proof of Theorem~\ref{t:average_age}}

 We establish the expression for average age given in \eqref{e:randomized_avg_age} for the more general class of randomized schemes; Theorem~\ref{t:average_age} will follow upon setting $\theta(x)=1$, for all $x \in \mathcal{X}$.
+Recall that the symbol $\emptyset$ is available only in the extended model in Section~\ref{s:extensions}, and not in the original model discussed in rest of the paper.
 Note that the formula for average age given in Theorem~\ref{t:average_age} is similar in form to the expressions for average age derived in other settings; see~\cite{KaulYatesGruteser12} for an example.